matt9527-marist/MyObsidianNotes/Machine Learning/012 Dimensionality Reduction.md

 $$d_{2D}=\sqrt{ \frac{2}{6} } = 0.52$$
 What happens if we are working within a space of one million dimensions?
 $$d_{10^6D} = \sqrt{ \frac{10^6}{6} } = 408.25$$
 This indicates that we are operating within an extremely sparse space.
-We cannot work in such a space because the chances that we will be able to come up with a
+We cannot work in such a space because the chances that we will be able to come up with a good estimate or find data in it is very difficult.

+## Principle Component Analysis
+#PCA